iris-qraphql/iris-hs/README.md

 a Language influenced by GraphQL and Haskell

+Language should provide new interesting features ,however still provide an interface for GraphQL clients.

 for documentations see `spec/index.md`

 language is in experimental phase, so any feedback or proposal is welcome!